Mike Gillislee: Miami Dolphins

-The Miami Dolphins drafted Gillislee in the fifth round, 164th pick overall, of the 2013 NFL Draft.
+The Miami Dolphins selected Gillislee in the fifth round, 164th pick overall, of the 2013 NFL draft.
 He signed a four-year, $2.322 million contract with the Dolphins on May 19, 2013.
-On December 1, 2013, he made his NFL debut with six rushes for 21 yards against the New York Jets.
+On December 1, he made his NFL debut with six rushes for 21 yards against the New York Jets.
 He only appeared in two other games for the remainder of his rookie season.

 After not contributing in the 2014 regular season and being on injured reserve, on September 5, 2015, Gillislee was released by the Dolphins.

 Arizona Cardinals

 On September 22, 2015, Gillislee was signed to the Arizona Cardinals' practice squad.
 He was released from the Cardinals' practice squad on October 22.

 Buffalo Bills

 2015 season

 On November 4, 2015, the Buffalo Bills signed Gillislee to the practice squad.
-On December 5, 2015, Gillislee was promoted to the 53 man roster.
-During his first game as a member of the Bills in Week 13's matchup against the Houston Texans, Gillislee broke away for a 30-yard gain, his personal longest rush as an NFL player at the time.
-On December 13, 2015, Gillislee scored his first career touchdown in a game against the Philadelphia Eagles.
+On December 5, Gillislee was promoted to the 53-man roster.
+During his first game as a member of the Bills, in Week 13 against the Houston Texans, Gillislee broke away for a 30-yard gain, his personal longest rush as an NFL player at the time.
+On December 13, Gillislee scored his first career touchdown in a game against the Philadelphia Eagles.
 The following week, he scored his second career touchdown against the Washington Redskins.
 Gillislee became the first Bills running back since 1997 to produce touchdown runs of at least 50 yards in back-to-back weeks, a 60-yarder in Week 15 and a 50-yarder in Week 16.
 Overall, he finished his first season with the Bills with 267 rushing yards and three rushing touchdowns.